 Jeepers the Kangaroo

 During the 1940s an unusual mascot of sorts called the Home Coming grounds home.
-This is the story of the Jeepers the Kangaroo, who was obtained up by Staff Sergeant Lester C. Couch while stationed in Australia during WWII.
+Jeepers the Kangaroo was obtained by Staff Sergeant Lester C. Couch while stationed in Australia during WWII.
 He was sent to Elkin, NC to be a pet for his younger brother Coney.
 Later, Jeepers would be moved to the NC Zoo to live out his years.

 ELKIN SOLDIER GETS KANGAROO IN AUSTRALIA